AP4032/Realm-War/README.md

 ### **Object-Oriented Design**
 - Proper use of OOP principles:
-  - Inheritance and polymorphism for units and structures
+  - Inheritance and polymorphism for model.units and model.structures
   - Encapsulation for entity properties
   - Abstract classes or interfaces for reusable behaviors
 - Each game entity (Block, Structure, Unit, etc.) should be implemented as a separate class.